• Home

 Michael was a local Dallas product where we practiced and was still competing at the time I met him.
 I asked Michael about his training.
 This was before I knew what I know now about conditioning.

 If you sprint you do not want to train your aerobic system at all.
-Running eight 200 meters is a form of interval training and releases growth hormone and testosterone that we have discussed elsewhere.
+Running eight 200 meters is a form of interval training and releases growth hormones and testosterone which we have discussed elsewhere.

 That is why sprinters are more muscular despite no or little strength training compared to endurance runners who show signs of muscle atrophy (see adjacent photo showing endurance runner on the left and sprinter on the right).

-Long endurance activities are actually catabolic meaning they break down muscle through the release of cortisol, the stress hormone.
-There can even be a break down in heart tissue, which is also muscle.
-Cortisol is also released following high intensity training whether it be intervals or strength training, but its harmful effects are more than neutralized by the anabolic effects of growth hormone and testosterone.
+Long endurance activities are catabolic meaning they break down muscle through the release of cortisol, the stress hormone.
+There can even be a breakdown in heart tissue, which is also muscle.
+Cortisol is also released following high-intensity training whether it be intervals or strength training, but its harmful effects are more than neutralized by the anabolic effects of growth hormone and testosterone.

 Life: is it Aerobic or Anaerobic?